MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model.md

 ---
 # Machine Learning - Initialize Model

-This article describes the modules in Azure Machine Learning Studio (classic) that you can use to define a machine learning model and set its parameters.
+This article describes the modules in Machine Learning Studio (classic) that you can use to define a machine learning model and set its parameters.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]